craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/profile/index.rst

 :last-updated: 4.0.0
 :nosearch:

-.. _newIa-crafter-profile-admin:
+.. _crafter-profile-admin:

 =====================================
 Crafter Profile System Administration
 =====================================

-This guide covers the basic configuration for Crafter Profile, if you need to manage tenants and profiles you can follow the :ref:`newIa-profile-admin-console` guides.
+This guide covers the basic configuration for Crafter Profile, if you need to manage tenants and profiles you can follow the :ref:`profile-admin-console` guides.

 ..
 NOTE::
   This guide assumes that you have already installed and configured MongoDB, or you've used